 Regular car maintenance involves everything from the regular oil change to spark plug replacement.
 However, one needed task that is often overlooked is the throttle body service.
 While it’s important to perform periodically, few people actually follow through until there’s a problem.

-In this guide, we examine the reasons for getting regular throttle body service.
-We also discuss how often it should be performed.
-At the end of our guide, we cover the basic steps to clean the car’s throttle body yourself.
+In this guide, I examine the reasons for getting regular throttle body service.
+I also discuss how often it should be performed.
+At the end of this guide, I cover the basic steps to clean the car’s throttle body yourself.

 What is Throttle Body Service?

 Throttle body service involves cleaning the throttle blade and bore.
 Because the throttle is responsible for managing the airflow, any gunk or debris in the body can decrease power and acceleration.
 After cleaning, the engine should run smoother and cleaner.

 Most people choose to perform the throttle body cleaning in a home garage.
 There are special products designed for this task, so visiting a professional shop is only needed if you aren’t sure what to do.